-Rodeo bull escapes stockyards, runs loose in Oklahoma City
+2,000-pound bull escapes, runs loose through Oklahoma City

-OKLAHOMA CITY (AP) — A rodeo bull broke free from the Oklahoma City Stockyards late Monday, charging through city streets and chasing people, including one person who jumped into a river to escape the animal.
+OKLAHOMA CITY (AP) — Police say a rodeo bull broke free from the Oklahoma City Stockyards and charged through streets and chased people, including one person who jumped into a river to escape the animal’s path.

-Oklahoma City police spokeswoman Megan Morgan says the animal managed to escape a pen at the stockyards then made its way downtown, nearing a hospital and bus station.
-Morgan says cowboys and police eventually corralled the bull but the animal collapsed and died after it was captured.
+Oklahoma City police spokeswoman Megan Morgan says the animal managed to escape a pen at the stockyards late Monday and then made it more than 2 miles to downtown, nearing a hospital and bus station.
+Morgan says cowboys used lassos to help police corral the bull but that the animal collapsed and died after it was captured.

-According to The Oklahoman , an Oklahoma City police report identifies a suspect as “Rodeo Bull,” standing 4 feet tall, with brown hair and black eyes, and weighing 2,000 pounds.
+An Oklahoma City police report identifies a suspect as “Rodeo Bull,” standing 4 feet tall, with brown hair and black eyes, and weighing 2,000 pounds.

-Morgan says the bull chased several people but there were no serious injuries reported.
+Morgan says the bull chased several people but that no serious injuries were reported.

 Most Read Nation & World Stories